mtachaudhary/mtachaudhary/README.md

 ### Hi, I'm Tayyab 👋

-I am a Web Developer.
+I am a Software Developer.
 I am passionate about my job and my contribution to the world of modern web technologies.
 <!--
 **mtachaudhary/mtachaudhary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.